SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/build-a-hello-world-web-part.md

 }
 ```

 This model is flexible enough so that web parts can be built in any JavaScript framework and loaded into the DOM element.

 #### Configure the Web part property pane

-The property pane is defined in the **HelloWorldWebPart** class.
-The **getPropertyPaneConfiguration** property is where you need to define the property pane.
+The property pane is defined in the `HelloWorldWebPart` class.
+The `getPropertyPaneConfiguration` property is where you need to define the property pane.

-When the properties are defined, you can access them in your web part by using `this.properties.<property-value>`, as shown in the **render** method:
+When the properties are defined, you can access them in your web part by using `this.properties.<property-value>`, as shown in the `render()` method:

 ```typescript
 <p class="${styles.description}">${escape(this.properties.description)}</p>
 ```

-Notice that we are performing an HTML escape on the property's value to ensure a valid string.
+Notice that we're executing an HTML escape on the property's value to ensure a valid string.
 To learn more about how to work with the property pane and property pane field types, see [Make your SharePoint client-side web part configurable](../basics/integrate-with-property-pane.md).

 Let's now add a few more properties to the property pane: a checkbox, a drop-down list, and a toggle.
 We first start by importing the respective property pane fields from the framework.